Freda Lingstrom: Directorship

-Lingstrom was appointed Director of BBC Children's Television in 1951, and the following year the slot for pre-school children was renamed Watch with Mother.
-Westerham Arts eventually created four different programmes for weekdays with The Flower Pot Men, The Woodentops, and Rag, Tag and Bobtail.
+Lingstrom was appointed director of BBC Children's Television in 1951, and the following year the slot for pre-school children was renamed Watch with Mother.
+Westerham Arts eventually created four different programmes for weekdays with Flower Pot Men, The Woodentops, and Rag, Tag and Bobtail.
 Picture Book was also commissioned so that there was a different programme for each weekday.

 Lingstrom commissioned a wide range of programmes, including high-quality drama as well as entertainment programmes such as Crackerjack and those featuring Harry Corbett and Sooty.
 She gave Johnny Morris his first TV appearances as The Hot Chestnut Man (1953–1961).
 Her programmes was in the tradition of Lord Reith, which meant they were aimed at education as much as entertainment.
 She resisted cartoons and imported programmes.
 Although the programmes were widely approved of by adults, the launch of ITV in 1955 soon made it clear that many children wanted something different.
 The ratings for the BBC's children's programmes plummeted over the following year, when Lingstrom was replaced as Head of BBC Children's Television by Owen Reed.
 In retrospect Lingstrom's programmes have been seen professionally as "cosy and slightly over-protective in tone".
 Her last writing credit was a twelve-part adaptation of Charles Dickens' Our Mutual Friend, broadcast on BBC One in late 1958.

 Personal life

 Lingstrom lived in Chartwell Cottage, Mapleton Lane, Chartwell, near Westerham in Kent, with Maria Bird, a close friend and co-creator of her TV characters.
 Bird died around 1979 following surgery for a broken hip operation.
 Both had lost fiancés in the First World War.
 After working for the BBC, she continued to write books for children and on art criticism.
 She died at her home in Chartwell in 1989, aged 95.
-Her estate still controls the rights to Andy Pandy and The Flowerpot Men.
+Her estate still controls the rights to Andy Pandy and Flowerpot Men.